 He began the 1947 season pitching out of the bullpen.
 Phillies manager Ben Chapman thought of Donnelly as a reliever, believing that he was not strong enough to go a full nine innings.[xvi]
 In late July a rash of injuries to the pitchers in the Phillies rotation gave Donnelly an opportunity to start 10 games, and he finished the year strong.[xvii]
 For the year, he had a career-high 38 appearances.
 Going into spring training in 1948, he was guaranteed a spot in the starting rotation based on his strong finish in 1947.
 He started 19 games for the Phillies and appeared in seven more in relief that season.
 In the fall of 1948 he was able to mix his passion for hunting with baseball by appearing in the Pheastival Week exhibition game in Huron, South Dakota.
 The game between major- and minor-league players was an attraction to kick off the South Dakota pheasant-hunting season.[xviii]

 Donnelly returned to the Phillies in 1949 and worked mainly out of the bullpen.
 Injuries limited him to 10 starts and 13 relief appearances.
-However, Phillies management still had faith in him and viewed him as one of the better relief pitchers in the league.
+However, Phillies management still had faith in him and viewed him as potentially one of the better relief pitchers in the league.
 They believed he would be an important part of an improving ball club that could compete for the pennant in 1950.

 Donnelly headed into spring training in 1950 as the Phillies’ top relief pitcher.
 During the year he would be supplanted in this role by Jim Konstanty, who would win the National League Most Valuable Player Award.
 Donnelly’s limited role and minor injuries led to only 14 appearances.
 The Phillies went on to win the pennant but lose to the Yankees in the World Series in four games.
-Donnelly did not pitch in any of the World Series games and was the second-oldest player on the young team known as the Whiz Kids.
+Donnelly did not pitch in any of the World Series games and was the oldest player on the young team known as the Whiz Kids.

 In 1951 Donnelly was the odd man out on the Phillies pitching staff at the end of spring training.
 An accident with a firecracker burned the forefinger of his pitching hand and limited his work during spring training.[xix]
 The Phillies sold him to the Boston Braves, led by his old Cardinals manager, Billy Southworth, on April 16, 1951 after he refused assignment to the Phillies’ minor-league team in Baltimore.[xx]
-After he appeared in seven games, the Braves released Donnelly due to his poor pitching performances.
+After he appeared in six games, the Braves released Donnelly due to his poor pitching performances.
 The Phillies signed him to a contract with Baltimore of the International League on May 12, 1951; he pitched the remainder of the season with Baltimore, winning seven games.
 In 1952 he returned to Baltimore as a player-coach.
 Pitching in 44 games, he won just five while losing 11.
 He retired at the end of the season at the age of 38.
 In 1953 his contract was transferred to Richmond, but he remained retired.